kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 #### FRR101 Conformant Example

-Below is a conformant example for FRR1.
+Below is a conformant example.

 ```xml
 <!--